-1) Inception is as of January 1, 2006, the date on which we began tracking research and development expenses by category.
+(1) Inception is as of January 1, 2006, the date on which we began tracking research and development expenses by category.

 While we do not track total research and development expenses separately for each program, beginning in fiscal 2006, we began tracking third party expenditures directly relating to each program as a way of monitoring external costs.
 Our third party research and development expenditures relate principally to our clinical trial and related development activities, such as preclinical and clinical studies and contract manufacturing, and represent only a portion of the costs related to each program.
 Third party expenditures for programs initiated prior to the beginning of fiscal 2006 have not been tracked from project inception, and therefore these expenditures from the actual inception for most of our programs are not available.
 We do not accumulate on a program-specific basis internal research and development expenses, such as salaries and personnel expenses, facilities overhead expenses and external costs not directly attributable to a specific project.
 Nevertheless, we believe that third party expenditures by program provide a reasonable estimate of the percentage of our total research and development expenses that are attributable to each such program.
-Under our current strategy, we are focusing our proprietary resources and development efforts exclusively on the late-stage development and commercialization of cabozantinib.
-As a result, as of March 31, 2012, approximately all of our external third party research and development expenditures were spent on this program.
-The expenses for the cabozantinib program were primarily included in the development category of our research and development expenses and exclude the impact of any amounts reimbursed by our partners.
+Under our current strategy, we are focusing our proprietary resources and development efforts exclusively on the development and commercialization of cabozantinib.
+As a result, as of June 30, 2012, substantially all of our external third party research and development expenses and exclude the impact of any amounts reimbursed by our partners.